ImperialCollegeLondon/fair-data-repository/docs/index.md

     initialised Flask app.
 This can be useful for debugging issues with the application code or inspecting config.

+### Symplectic Integration

+Symplectic Elements is a research management system that constructs a graph connecting researchers, awards and research outputs (publications, including datasets).
+While it can import metadata from various sources, it lacks native support for InvenioRDM repositories.

+The system uses "relationships" to associate publications with researchers and their roles (author, contributor, etc.).
+These relationships are required for publications to appear in a researcher's Symplectic UI and can be declined if incorrect.

+Our integration consists of two main components:

+1. **API Client Interface** (`SymplecticClient`) - Converts InvenioRDM record metadata into Symplectic's required XML format and handles API communication via PUT requests.

+1. **Service Component Hook** - Automatically triggers the `export_record_to_symplectic`
+    task when records are published or updated, seamlessly integrating Symplectic export into the publication workflow.

 ## Configuration

 This project extends the [configuration approach] used by Invenio RDM.